 The province of Málaga is located in the Autonomous Community of Andalusia, in the south of Spain.
-Despite its surface area of only 7308 km2, its complex and varied topography develops mountainous reliefs, countryside, inland plains and coastal areas, with altitudes ranging from sea level to 2065 m.
+Despite being the Andalusian province with the smallest surface area, with 7308 km2, its complex and varied topography develops mountainous reliefs, countryside, inland plains and coastal areas, with altitudes ranging from sea level to 2065 m.
 Specifically, its coastline covers 180 km of littoral, where we can distinguish the bays of Málaga and Estepona.
 Málaga enjoys a Mediterranean climate, with long and dry summers and wet winters, but its location and geography favour two distinct microclimates: oceanic Mediterranean in the western region and subtropical Mediterranean in the east.
 Regarding rainfall, the province generally has a low rainfall regime, with annual averages between 400 and 800 mm.